-EDUC 682 • Methods of Teaching Visual Arts, K-12 3 Credits.
+EDUC 674 · Visual Arts K-12 Teaching Methods 4 Credits

 Materials, methods, and curriculum employed in teaching art at both the elementary and secondary levels.
 Historical survey of philosophy of art education and present trends.
 Studio time for exploration and application of media suitable for both elementary and secondary levels.